Makerspace Usage

 3D Printing Limits

 The maximum booking time for 3D printing is 3.5 hours.
 If your print is estimated to take more than 3.5 hours, your print must start at most 4 hours prior to close.
 (For instance, if close is 5 p.m., your print must start no earlier than 1 p.m.)
-Prints that extend beyond hours of operation must be completed by the start of business the next day.
-Prints may not extend beyond open hours on Fridays.
 Prints must be monitored by users for at least 30 minutes prior to leaving them unattended.
-Prints may never exceed 15 hours in print time.
+Prints may never exceed 10 hours in print time.
 Prints longer than 3.5 hours must be approved by Makerspace staff.
 Makerspace staff reserves the right to stop a print if approval was not obtained or if the print is at risk of failing.

 Free Material Limits